You can uninstall Zowe™ CLI from the desktop if you no longer need to use it.

 Note: If you do not want to delete the Zowe CLI profiles from your computer, go to Step 5.

-List all profiles that you created for a Command Group by issuing the following command:
+List all profiles that you created for a given command group.
+Issue the following command:

 zowe profiles list <profileType>